twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * The cursor will remain **Busy** if the user does other stuff when saving fonts in the background.
 * All versions can save all unaltered opened fonts from the menu (**File: Save All**).
 Windows 2000 & above shows a critical error that reads **List index out of bounds** if done repeatedly.
 * Exiting the program when saving fonts may create invalid font(s) and play the Critical Stop sound from the PC speakers.
-* The program shows a critical error that reads **access violation** when exiting while during some operations – the font(s) may be invalid.
+* The program shows a critical error saying **access violation** when exiting while during some operations – the font(s) may be invalid.
 * Glyphs in the clipboard (version 1.0 until 6.0) will either say **Glyph Contours** (contours) or **Glyph Data** (glyphs).
 Version 7.0 & above stores just the PostScript glyph name(s) as text (glyphs) or **Font Data** (contours).
 * **Edit: Delete** is not dimmed on startup or when closing other dialogs in old versions.
 * **Complete Composites** (when generated from `CompositeData.xml` but not auto or anchor based) slows down the first time when used in simple and composite glyphs.